Category Archives: 2016 Films

 Grade: B+

-How wonderful to see a documentary that not only teaches the viewer about autistic people but presents a wonderful story of how Disney films helped an autistic child into a world of normalcy with the aid of loving parents.
+It’s terrific to see a documentary that not only teaches the viewer about autistic people but presents an incredible story of how Disney films helped an autistic child into a world of normalcy with the aid of loving parents.

-The production is based on a 2014 novel, written by journalist Ron Suskind, entitled Life, Animated: A Story of Sidekicks, Heroes, and Autism, in which Ron tells the story of his son Owen and how Disney films helped him communicate with the outside world.
+The production is based on a 2014 novel, Life, Animated: A Story of Sidekicks, Heroes, and Autism, written by journalist Ron Suskind.
+Ron tells the story of his son Owen and how Disney films helped him communicate with the outside world.

-The documentary, however, is told from Owen’s perspective, through childhood years into adulthood.
-The story incorporates not only Owen’s challenges with autism, but also his love life, relationship with his brother and parents, and various other autistic people he has come to bond with.
+The documentary, however, is told from Owen’s perspective, from childhood to adulthood.
+The story incorporates not only Owen’s challenges with autism but also his love life, relationship with his brother and parents, and various other autistic people he has come to bond with.

-He also was fortunate enough to be invited to Paris, France to speak at a conference.
+He was fortunate to be invited to Paris, France, to speak at a conference.

 How Owen, an energetic and “normal” three-year-old, suddenly shrunk into himself and away from the rest of the world is mysterious, but also how autism works.

 The film will please fans of Disney films since Owen lives and breathes the various classic movies, immersing himself in their worlds and memorizing scenes and dialogue alike.
-Specifically, The Little Mermaid and Beauty and the Beast are heavily featured as reference points.
+Specifically, The Little Mermaid (1988) and Beauty and the Beast (1990) are heavily featured reference points.

-As a teenager, Owen sadly was tormented by school bullies, which caused him a setback.
-Fortunately, through his creative mind, he began to write stories and come up with his characters as a sense of relief from everyday stress.
+Unfortunately, Owen was tormented by school bullies as a teenager, which caused him a setback.
+Fortunately, his creative mind allowed him to write stories using his characters to relieve everyday stress.

 The film intersperses various drawings of Owen and his family throughout, adding a creative edge to the documentary.

-I highly recommend Life, Animated to anyone with an autistic child, sibling, relative, or friend, or anyone seeking an empathetic experience and a heartwarming tale of achievement.
+I highly recommend Life, Animated (2016) to anyone with an autistic child, sibling, relative, or friend seeking an empathetic experience and a heartwarming achievement.

-From a film perspective, the documentary is clear, concise, and to the point, with videotaped images of Owen’s life as a child through adulthood.
+From a film perspective, the documentary is clear, concise, and to the point, with videotaped images of Owen’s life.

 Life, Animated received a 2016 Best Documentary Oscar nomination.